microsoft/pxt/docs/blog/microbit/2026-release.md

 ![New Math and Pause blocks](/static/blog/microbit/2026-release/new-blocks.png)

 * **Math convert block** – allows you to convert values between degrees and radians, and Celsius and Fahrenheit.
-Learn more at https://makecode.microbit.org/reference/math/convert-unit
+Learn more at https://makecode.microbit.org/reference/math/convert.
 * **Pause until** – stops program execution until a condition is fulfilled.
-Learn more at https://makecode.microbit.org/blocks/pause-until
+Learn more at https://makecode.microbit.org/blocks/pause-until.

 ## Extensions

 We have a really vibrant ecosystem of micro:bit extensions with over 280 different extensions being used every month in MakeCode.

-* **Gallery** – we’ve cleaned up the extension gallery view a bit to help with filtering, and we’ve added indicators on the extensions so you can easily see what extensions have been installed in your project
+* **Gallery** – we’ve cleaned up the extension gallery view a bit to help with filtering, and we’ve added indicators on the extensions so you can easily see what extensions have been installed in your project.

 <ExtGallery.png>

-* Piano Roll – a new extension that’s helpful for advanced music users
+* Piano Roll – a new extension that’s helpful for advanced music users.

 < include link and screenshot >